clever-scientist/TrainingSpeech/README.md

-`AudioCorp` is an initiative to provide **open and freely reusable dataset** of voices…
+`AudioCorp` is an initiative to provide **open and freely reusable dataset** of voices

-…for speech-to-text models training…
+ - for speech-to-text models training

-…on non-english languages…
+ - on non-english languages

-…using already available data such as audio-books.
+ - using already available data (such as audio-books).

-Right now, data are extracted exclusively…
+Right now, data are extracted exclusively from audio-books and in French language.

-…from audio-books…

-…in French language.
+Feel free to contribute !